The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 What is a Chart of Accounts?

 Every single transaction will fall into one of these buckets.
-The six main categories are: Assets, Liabilities, Equity, Income, Cost of Goods Sold, and Expenses.
+The six main categories: Assets, Liabilities, Equity, Income, Cost of Goods Sold, and Expenses.
 We’ll explore each of these in greater detail below.

 Assets are the things your boutique owns.
 This often includes: